 - Retaliation.
 Federal and Colorado laws generally prohibit employers from taking adverse actions against employees who have exercised their legal rights in connection with their employment.

 - Employment relationship.
-Many employers have engaged Herms & Herrera for counsel regarding human resources policies and procedures, employee handbooks, employment agreements, and decisions regarding hiring, promoting, disciplining, and terminating employees.
+Many employers have engaged Herms & Cullers for counsel regarding human resources policies and procedures, employee handbooks, employment agreements, and decisions regarding hiring, promoting, disciplining, and terminating employees.
 This topic also includes the proper classification of workers as either independent contractors or employees.

-Herms & Herrera have represented clients in Fort Collins, Larimer County, Weld County, and across Colorado in employment matters.
+Herms & Cullers have represented clients in Fort Collins, Larimer County, Weld County, and across Colorado in employment matters.
 Please contact the firm to set up a consultation and meet with one of our attorneys.